 Each range is represented on the map and the map legend by a different color shade.
-Business mapping software will provide controls over how numeric values are displayed, how many ranges you can establish, and what syMap Business Onlinels and colors can be applied.
+Your business mapping software will control how numeric values are displayed, how many ranges you can establish, and what symbols and colors can be applied.

-These numeric value color coding schemes are key tools for displaying demographic data by county, zip code or Census tract.
-In this case, you will be shading the color of a zip code to reflect an estimated population of an age segment or gender in that zip code, or perhaps household income by zip code, to name just a few examples.
-But the range assignments work the same way.
+These numeric value color-coding schemes are crucial for displaying demographic data by county, zip code, or Census tract.
+A popular demographic category for color-coding is household income by zip code, to name just another example.
+But the range assignments always work the same way.
+In the above case, the color of a zip code is shaded to reflect an estimated population of an age segment or gender group in that zip code.

 Reset Legend Order Using Color Code Tools

-Even though the Map Legend is an editable feature of the mapping program, most of the data display controls are found in the color coding processes.
-Sometimes, after completing a value based color scheme, a client realizes that the map legend does not reflect the order they had anticipated or desired.
-To change the order of the data ranges or the breadth of a data range, return to the color code controls and adjust the parameters there.
+Even though the Map Legend is an editable feature of the mapping program, most data display and symbolizing controls are found in the color-coding processes.
+Sometimes, after completing a value-based color scheme, a client realizes that the map legend does not reflect the order or text they had anticipated or desired.
+To change the order of the data ranges or the breadth of a data range, return to the color-code controls and adjust the parameters there.

-Often, when you map Excel data or other spreadsheet datasets, the name of the data you imported ends up on the legend as a data label.
-Use the map legend editing tools to edit final data labels on legend layers, or to delete superfluous words in descriptions.
+Often, when the map user imports Excel data, or other spreadsheet datasets, the name of the dataset imported ends up on the legend as a data label.
+Use the map legend editing tools to edit the map data labels on legend layers or delete superfluous words in descriptions.

 Remember, the map legend is the key to unlocking the meaning of your map.
 Keep it clean and focused on the critical elements you are trying to display with your map.
 Make it easy for your audience to understand your map.

 Napoleon defeated Austria with the help of a simple map.
-Turns out his Russian map may have been way too busy.
+It turns out his Russian map may have been way too busy.
 “Mon Dieu!
 Cette carte légende font tourner la tête!”